 There are different types of urinary incontinence.
-This includes stress incontinence, urge incontinence, mixed incontinence, overflow incontinence, functional incontinence, urinary retention, neurogenic bladder, urinary fistula, and psychogenic incontinence.
+This includes stress incontinence, urge incontinence/overactive bladder, mixed incontinence, overflow incontinence, functional incontinence, urinary retention, neurogenic bladder, and psychogenic incontinence.

-There are various treatment options available, such as conservative, surgical procedures and supportive devices.
-Examples of these various treatment options are listed below;
+There are various treatment options available, such as conservative therapy, surgical procedures and supportive devices for the treatment of urinary incontinence which may include the below:

-- Conservative: Includes medical treatment weight loss, fluid management, bladder training, pelvic floor rehabilitation, Kegel exercises and chronic catheterization.
-The American Urogynecologic Society recommends a minimum of three months conservative treatment.
+- Conservative Therapies: Include medical treatment or lifestyle changes: weight loss, dietary changes (some beverages my exacerbate symptoms, reduce consumption of alcoholic, caffeinated and carbonated beverages), bladder training, pelvic floor rehabilitation, Kegel exercises, vaginal weighted cones, biofeedback, topical vaginal estrogen and catheterization.
+The American Urogynecologic Society recommends a minimum of three months conservative therapy treatment.

-- Other measures and supportive devices for the management of urinary incontinence: Include intermittent catheterization, indwelling urethral catheterization, suprapubic catheters, external collection systems, urethral insert devices, penile compression device, pelvic organ support devices, sling systems (MiniArcTM) and absorbant garments.
+- Other measures and supportive devices for the management of urinary incontinence: Include intermittent catheterization, indwelling urethral catheterization, suprapubic catheters, external collection systems, urethral insert devices (Attain), penile compression device, pelvic organ support devices, sling systems (MiniArc) and absorbent garments.

 - Pelvic Floor Stimulation (PFS): This involves the electrical stimulation of the pelvic floor muscles using a probe wired to a device controlling the electrical stimulation, or more recently, extracorporeal pulsed magnetic innervation.
 It is believed that electric or magnetic stimulation leads to PFS, which in turn stimulates the pudendal nerve to improve urethral closure by activating the pelvic musculature by enhancing the process of re-innervation.
 PFS is an off-label use for electrical stimulation devices.